broadwayinc/skapi-documentation/introduction/working-with-forms.md

   })">Mock</button>
 ```

-As shown in the example above, you can use the `id` attribute to reference the input element and pass it to the Skapi method.
+As shown in the example above, we are using the `id` attribute to reference the input element and pass it to the Skapi method.

 This is useful when you want to handle single user input from a specific input element.